ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/take-that-odyssey-cd.markdown

   \ the listener on a journey through the incredible musical history of Take That,\
   \ one of the UK’s most successful bands of all time.
 The ‘Odyssey’ album - produced\
   \ by Stuart Price - features 27 tracks spanning three decades of the band’s history.</p>\r\
-  \n<p>Would you like to add ‘Odyssey’ to you collection?
+  \n<p>Would you like to add ‘Odyssey’ to your collection?
 Click below for a chance\
   \ to win!</p>"
 hero-header: "Win Take That ‘Odyssey’ CD!"
 terms-confirmation: "N/A"